rust-lang/blog.rust-lang.org/content/Rust-1.90.0.md

 `cargo publish --workspace` is now supported, automatically publishing all of the crates in a workspace in the right order (following any dependencies between them).

 This has long been possible with external tooling or manual ordering of individual publishes, but this brings the functionality into Cargo itself.

+Native integration allows Cargo's publish verification to run a build across the full set of to-be-published crates *as if* they were published, including during dry-runs.
+Note that publishes are still not atomic -- network errors or server-side failures can still lead to a partially published workspace.

 ### Demoting `x86_64-apple-darwin` to Tier 2 with host tools